Was it this one? Or this one? Or this one?

 Did you know you can get the same endorphin rush, and an even better one, from interacting with friends, in real life?

 Invite some people over for a phone-free evening.
 Commit to one another that you won’t check up on your digital friends when your flesh-and-bone friends are hanging out.
 Play games.
 Eat dinner.
 Make something.
-Listen to an album from start to finish.
+Listen to a music album from start to finish together.
 Do something that doesn’t involve you being in the same room looking at different screens.

 Try it.
 You just might end up liking it.